HongXunyang/laue_project/README.md

 - Slider for the contour finding parameters.
 - Rearrange the coordinates of the samples according to their position.
 - Automize orientation feed-in for the re-orientation.
+- auto-generation of report in the format of HTML.